Many companies that run fleets prefer business vehicle leasing these days. It’s not hard to figure out why.

 - Deduct the standard mileage rate for the business miles driven.
 If you choose this method, you must use the standard mileage rate method for the entire lease period(including renewals).

 Not bad right?
 If you are wondering about how you will track your mileage, etc, as well as other business-related issues related to your fleet of vehicles, here’s where we at Veturilo can help.
-Our fleet management app, which is designed with small to medium-sized businesses in mind, can help you log all of your business mileage accurately and effortlessly.
+Our vehicle management app, which is designed with small to medium-sized businesses in mind, can help you log all of your business mileage accurately and effortlessly.
 It can also help you track a wide range of parameters to determine deductible expenses if you are a contractor.

 Sounds interesting?
 For any further questions or issues please feel free to contact us to see how you can get started today.